-Convert a list with data and results to a phyloCompData object convertListTophyloCompData(inp.list)
+Convert a list with data and results to a phyloCompData object inp.list A list with data and results, e.g. generated by compcodeR version 0.1.0.

 Given a list with data and results (resulting e.g. from compcodeR version 0.1.0), convert it to a phyloCompData object.